renatomateusx/renatomateusx/README.md

 [EN] <br/>
 I am 36 years old. <br/>
-I work with Mobile Development - iOS Developer- Objective-c | Swift. <br/>
+I work with Backend Development. <br/>
-For BackEnd I work with Rust, and secondary Java/Kotlin and spring boot, NodeJS and .NETCore <br/>
+For BackEnd I work with Java, Kotlin, Python, and NodeJS. <br/>
-For FrondEnd i work with React, ReactNative and anything which has javascript/typescript<br/>
+For FrondEnd I work with React, Angualar, VueJS and anything which has javascript/typescript<br/>
 Enthusiast of TypeScript and functional programming. <br/>
 I want to collaborate with world to helping create new technology. <br/>
 I NEED to help to change the World! <br/>